The ring of $\omega$-invariant symmetric functions in characteristic 2: Acknowledgments

 \section{Acknowledgments}

-Many thanks to Marcel Bökstedt for suggesting the problem and for many valuable discussions, comments, and suggestions, as well as for being an excellent NYT~\emph{Connections} partner.
-Also thanks to Robert Bruner for fruitful discussions as well as for providing machine calculations which partly inspired the generators and relations presentation in \zcref{chap:generators_and_relations_for_S}.
+Special thanks to Marcel Bökstedt for suggesting the problem and for many fruitful discussions, helpful comments, and valuable suggestions, as well as for being an excellent NYT~\emph{Connections} partner.
+Thanks also to Robert Bruner for insightful discussions and for providing machine calculations that partly inspired the generators-and-relations presentation in \zcref{chap:generators_and_relations_for_S}.